Menu ☰

 Until 1997 the Basra Memorial was located on the main quay of the naval dockyard at Maqil, on the west bank of the Shatt-al-Arab, about 8 kilometres north of Basra.
 Because of the sensitivity of the site, the Memorial was moved by presidential decree.
 The move, carried out by the authorities in Iraq, involved a considerable amount of manpower, transport costs and sheer engineering on their part, and the Memorial has been re-erected in its entirety.
 The Basra Memorial is now located 32 kilometres along the road to Nasiriyah, in the middle of what was a major battleground during the first Gulf War.
 Casualties are listed under the regiment they served with in rank order.
 The Panel Numbers quoted refer to the initial panel dedicated to the Regiment.
 If a further panel is quoted, this refers to the Prisoners of War panels.

 The pension card appears to show that Florence received official notified of his death in action on 12th November 1917.
-She was awarded a pension of 13/9d a week from December 1917 and received Frederick’s Army effects, including a War Gratuity of £9-10s.
+She was awarded a pension of 13/9d a week from December 1917 and received Frederick’s Army effects, Army Pay of £1 12s 3d and a War Gratuity of £9-10s.

 Frederick is commemorated in Liverpool’s Hall of Remembrance, Panel 30.